ulybyshev/Green-Kubo_solver/README.md

 ## Output

-In the output all dimensional quantities are in the units of temperature.
+In the output the frequency is in the units of temperature.
 Below we present the list of files with a brief description of their formats.

 1. "correlator_control_pre_N.txt"